Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 The Right Subject Line

-Subject lines are just as important because people use them for spam identification and deletion.
+Subject lines are equally important because people also use them for spam identification and deletion.

 There are lots best practices we can take from the marketing industry on customer survey invite subject lines that work.